 - Bundle policies.
 Purchasing your auto insurance policy from the same insurance provider as your home, renters or condo insurance could provide more savings.
 Most providers offer a significant discount for bundling.

 - Comparison shop.
 Comparison shopping is an effective way to spot potential savings.
 When you receive quotes from several providers, you can clearly see which carrier offers the best coverage options for the least amount of money.
+Remember that in addition to cost it may benefit you to consider other factors, such as customer service, when assessing insurers .

 - Try usage-based insurance.
 Telematics, or usage-based insurance programs, may allow you to qualify for lower rates based on your driving habits.
 These devices monitor your driving habits and could help lower your rates if you meet certain criteria.

 - Review coverages regularly.
-Many drivers choose overage for their auto policy once and then forget to regularly review it.
+Many drivers choose coverage for their auto policy once and then forget to regularly review it.
 As your life circumstances and driving habits change over time, it’s important to regularly review your policy and adjust where necessary.
 Doing so could result in spending less on your policy.

 - $100,000 bodily injury liability per person